akadane87/adam-css-funtime/README.md

 - Naked AF repo...back to basics

 Mantras....
-Biggest Squares first!!!!!!!!
+- Biggest Squares first!!!!!!!!
-Put a boarder on it
+- Put a boarder on it (or a background-color)
-Mind your overflows
+- Mind your overflows
-(Groups of things that might move together belong in their own box)
+- (Groups of things that might move together belong in their own box)

 <h3>Selectors vs Psuedo Selectors + Case use:</h3>
 CSS Sushi Selector game http://flukeout.github.io/